ChorusOne/network-handbook/src/chorus-one/physical-location.md

    Distributed systems are more stable and more performant when nodes are located close to each other, where latency and packet loss are low.
-   Of course there is a trade-off with here with the next point.
+   Of course there is a trade-off with the next point about centralization.
    For example, nodes in South America and Australia are often at a disadvantage stability-wise, but they are making a valuable contribution to network resiliency.